entitydb-io/EntityDb.NET/README.md

 ### Entities

-An entity is conceptually an aggregate root inside of a bounded context, and it extends the concept of a snapshot.
+An entity is conceptually an aggregate id inside of a bounded context, and it extends the concept of a snapshot.
 In the banking example, there are multiple entities.
 You have a membership at the bank.
 That's an entity.
 You probably have a checking account.
 That's an entity.
 And you might even have a savings account.
 That is also an entity!